langecode/HATEOAS/README.md

 # HATEOAS
 HATEOAS is used in REST services in various ways and has different forms.
+Read more on the [wiki](https://github.com/Nykredit/HATEOAS/wiki)
 The goal of this repository is to start working for a common accepted way to use HATEOAS in REST services and Micro Services.
 The form of HATEOAS used here is HAL, because it features both the linking possibility and a composition perspective.
 Both things affects the freedom to vary the size and coupling between services and